ENA24-detection

 Downloading the data

-Images are available in the following Azure Blob Storage folder:
+Images are available in the following cloud folders:

 A link to a zipfile is also provided below, but – whether you want the whole data set, a specific folder, or a subset of the data (e.g. images for one species) – we recommend checking out our guidelines for accessing images without using giant zipfiles.